tpvasconcelos/ridgeplot/docs/getting_started/getting_started.md

 ```

 :::{note}
 For other use cases (like in the two previous examples), you could use a numpy ndarray to represent the samples.
 However, since different months have different number of days, we need to use a data container that can hold arrays of different lengths along the same dimension.
 Irregular arrays like this one are called [ragged arrays](https://en.wikipedia.org/wiki/Jagged_array).
 There are many different ways you can represent irregular arrays in Python.
 In this specific example, we used a list of lists of pandas Series.
-However,`ridgeplot` is designed to handle any object that implements the {py:class}`~typing.Collection`\[{py:class}`~typing.Collection`\[{py:class}`~typing.Collection`\[{py:data}`~ridgeplot._types.Numeric`\]]] protocol (_i.e.,_ any numeric 3D ragged array).
+However, {py:func}`~ridgeplot.ridgeplot()` is designed to handle any object that implements the {py:class}`~typing.Collection`\[{py:class}`~typing.Collection`\[{py:class}`~typing.Collection`\[{py:data}`~ridgeplot._types.Numeric`\]]] protocol (_i.e.,_ any numeric 3D ragged array).
 :::

-Finally, we can pass the `samples` list to the {py:func}`~ridgeplot.ridgeplot()` function and specify any other arguments we want to customize the plot, like adjusting the KDE's bandwidth, the vertical spacing between rows, etc.
+Finally, we can pass the {py:paramref}`~ridgeplot.ridgeplot.samples` list to the {py:func}`~ridgeplot.ridgeplot()` function and specify any other arguments we want to customize the plot, like adjusting the KDE's bandwidth, the vertical spacing between rows, etc.

 ```python
 fig = ridgeplot(